 Dr Athanassios Gouglas

 I studied at the University of Cambridge (UK), the National Kapodistrian University of Athens (Greece) and KU Leuven (Belgium).
-I received my PhD from KU Leuven in 2017, where I also worked as a post-doctoral researcher before moving to Exeter.
-My research was funded by Research Foundation Flanders (FWO).
+I received my PhD from KU Leuven in 2017.
+My doctoral research was funded by Research Foundation Flanders (FWO).
 I was a visiting doctoral research fellow at the University of Vienna, Bern, Leiden, Siena, University College London and SciencesPo-Paris.
 As a recipient of an additional FWO long-stay abroad grant I also conducted research at the Australian National University.

 Previously, I worked as a civil servant in the Hellenic Civil Service and as political and policy adviser in two ministerial cabinets in Greece.
 I also worked as scientific assistant to a Member of the Hellenic Parliament, and adviser to a Member of the European Parliament.